50 days OPE/MTRAF-E

-- To provide comprehensive training on products, processes, equipment and safety, to enhance competencies and develop skills for a safe and efficient management of refinery operations.
+- This course provides a comprehensive training on products, processes, equipment and safety, to enhance competencies and develop skills for a safe and efficient management of refinery operations.

-- To supervise the production of petroleum products in specifications.
+- supervise the production of petroleum products in specifications,

-- To analyze and criticize the operating conditions of processes and equipment in order to optimize their use.
+- analyze and criticize the operating conditions of processes and equipment in order to optimize their use,

-- To manage the inherent risks of products, equipment and human behavior; thus contributing to operational safety.
+- manage the inherent risks of products, equipment and human behavior; thus contributing to operational safety,

-- To communicate efficiently with shift and day colleagues, to enforce compliance with instructions.
+- communicate efficiently with shift and day colleagues, to enforce compliance with instructions.

 - Knowledge of the group of units in charge, including field and panel activities.

 - Practical applications, case studies and manipulations on dynamic simulators.
 Role plays.

 - Review and wrap-up session at the end of each phase of the course.

 BASIC TRAINING 11 days